noisysky/bil_info_site/README.md

-# Virtual Volume File System Site
+# Brain Image Library Information Site

-## Overview

-This is just a flashy little webpage to advertise the VVFS.
-It's pretty light on content at the moment, and there is still some placeholder lorem ipsum text that needs replaced.

-## How to Use
+## How to Build

 It's probably easiest to use rvm (ruby version manager), but you can probably do this with whatever version of ruby that is available in your package